 |Sep.
 1, 2010||House Office of Congressional Ethics recommended that the Committee on Ethics further review the allegations|

 |Jan.
 26, 2011||House Committee on Ethics recommended no further action|

 |2017||In January 2017, Price left Congress to become Heath and Human Services Secretary.
 On September 29, 2017, Price resigned due to inappropriate use of private and chartered flights while HHS Secretary.|

-Each dot in the chart below was a member of the House of Representatives in 2016.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Price is shown as a purple triangle. (analysis methodology)
+Price is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2016 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 - H.R.
 5612 (114th): To designate the facility of the United States Postal Service located at 2886 Sandy Plains Road in Marietta, Georgia, as the “Marine Lance Corporal Squire ‘Skip’ Wells ...

 - H.R.
 5688 (114th): To amend title XVIII of the Social Security Act to provide for a temporary exception to the application of the Medicare long-term care hospital site neutral provisions ...

 - H.R.
 5210 (114th): PADME Act